 I still enjoy telling stories about life, about travel, and about food.
-I’ve had some amazing experiences over the last twelve years, many of which I’ve captured here, so I hope you enjoy reading them all!
+I’ve had some amazing experiences over the lifetime of this blog, many of which of course I’ve captured here, so I hope you enjoy reading them all!

 I’m a very sociable chap, so if want to comment on a post, please don’t be shy!
 Don’t hesitate to ask if you have any questions either.

 If getting in touch through the blog isn’t your cup of tea, feel free to chat with me on Twitter, follow me on Facebook, have a peek at some of my pics and stories on Instagram, or check out some of my videos on YouTube.